logo

 Instagram/birdphotographers_of_india

-The young are then fledged after 16 to 17 days.
+The young are fledged after 16 to 17 days.

-The young are then fledged after 16 to 17 days.
+The young are fledged after 16 to 17 days.

 Instagram/tosh.tiwari

-Scientists have yet to list the lifespan of the species.
+Scientists have yet to determine the lifespan of the species.
 For reference, the Eurasian kind lives around eight to 12 years.

-Scientists have yet to list the lifespan of the species.
+Scientists have yet to determine the lifespan of the species.
 For reference, the Eurasian kind lives around eight to 12 years.

 Instagram/v.sreejesh

 These birds are not rare.
-Aside from having a stable population, they can be seen in their natural habitat regularly.
+In addition to having a stable population, they can be regularly observed in their natural habitat.

 Instagram/sharath.pics